joshua-decoder/joshua-decoder.github.com/4.0/large-lms.md

 read online
 [here](http://www-speech.sri.com/projects/srilm/manpages/training-scripts.1.html).
-Since the Gigaword corpus is so large, it is convenient to use `make-big-lm` even in environments with a many parallel processors and a lot of memory.
+Since the Gigaword corpus is so large, it is convenient to use `make-big-lm` even in environments with many parallel processors and a lot of memory.

 Initiate the following script from each of the source directories under the `lm/` directory (edit it to specify the path to the `make-big-lm` script as